We’re going to help you build the best possible 3 days in Las Vegas itinerary!

-See how many awesome things there are to do in Vegas?
+See how many awesome things there are to do in 3 days in Vegas?

 Of course, you could always just try your luck on the slots, at the tables, or at the sportsbook.

 Some people skip out on that part of Las Vegas.
 But it’s obviously a big draw for others.

 If you’re not too tired from this busy Las Vegas itinerary so far, it’s time go out and party it up!

 How you choose to spend your night is up to you.
 There are plenty of other shows that are worth catching.
 One of the more popular shows is The Beatles “Love” show by Cirque du Soleil.

 Las Vegas is also home to some awesome dive bars, comedy clubs, breweries, night clubs, and more.

-The world really is your oyster on a night out in Vegas.
+The world really is your oyster on a trip to Las Vegas.

 READ MORE: Plan the perfect 3 days in Chicago.

 It’s been a massive Las Vegas itinerary thus far, so don’t feel bad about sleeping in a bit on Day 3.

 If you haven’t already done so, today is the day to take advantage of one of the city’s countless buffets.

 After a nice big meal (and maybe a Bloody Mary or mimosa), you’re ready to take on your final day 3 in Vegas.

 The Vegas Strip may be the most famous area of the city, but downtown Las Vegas is where the city was born.